If you have not already done so, read Global Tools before beginning this POD.

 - “Life is not just about ourselves.
 We’re a part of God’s greater purposes in this world.”

-What are three of God’s greatest purposes in the world?
+What are three of God’s great purposes in the world?

 Rank them in terms of importance.